ValDin08/ComputerCraft_Turtle_Bucheron/README_en.md

 *3.3: Added stop function for the turtle from the server.
 Changed the information frame sent to the server.*

 *4.0-alpha02: PixelLink integration.
 Program modified accordingly.*

-*4.0-alpha03: Program corrections during tests*
+*4.0-alpha03: Program corrections during tests.*

 </details>

-**4.0-alpha04: Program corrections during tests**
+**4.0-alpha04: Program corrections during tests.**

 ### Roadmap: